For years, Google Finance was one of the best portfolio trackers available.

 - Much of the most valuable tools and information require a paid subscription.

 - It can be annoying to engage with the platform, only to be stopped by a subscription-required notification.

 - The platform seems to be set up to whet your appetite, then draw you into a subscription.

 How it compares with Google Finance.
 Morningstar is a platform for the more committed investor, who is willing to spend some money getting access to the tools and information desired.
 Google Finance is at the opposite end of the spectrum, in that the information and services, while free to use, are much more limited.
-Here is a full review of Morningstar Premium.
+Here is a full review of Morningstar Investor.

 How it works.
 Personal Capital is one of the most popular personal finance platforms and it’s different from the other platforms on this list in that it’s a specific application, rather than an information source for the general public.

 Personal Capital comes in two versions, its Free Tools and Wealth Management.
 Free Tools is the one most comparable to the other platforms.
 It enables you to aggregate your entire financial life on the platform, providing limited budgeting capabilities.
 But it does provide extensive investment tools, such as the Free Analyzer that exposes hidden fees in mutual funds, and the Retirement Planner that helps you prepare for retirement.
 It also does a great job of portfolio analysis too.

 It offers a dashboard where you can sync all your financial accounts, including bank accounts, investments, and loans.
 It can even provide recommended portfolio allocations, though it doesn’t manage them.